CIS4301-Project-University-of-Florida/U.S.-Gun-Crime/README.md

 3. Install the [Path Autocomplete extension](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete) for VS Code.

+### Running the App

+By default, the frontend runs on `localhost:8000` and the backend on `localhost:3000`.
+You can now run `yarn dev` from the root directory to launch both the backend and the frontend in parallel (see [Command Cheat Sheet](#command-cheat-sheet) for other commands).

 ## Contribution Guidelines

 ### Linting and Code Style

 We're not going to enforce any strict rules since it's a course project.
-TSLint and Prettier will take care of automatically formatting our code for us (see [VS Code Extensions](#vs-code-extensions) above).
+TSLint and Prettier will take care of automatically formatting our code for us (see [VS Code Extensions](#required-vs-code-extensions) above).

 Assuming you installed the TSLint and Prettier extensions: Do `Ctrl+Shift+P` in VS Code to bring up the command palette.
 Type `settings json`, and select `Preferences: Open Settings (JSON)`.
 Copy-paste the following code anywhere in the JSON block: